-- Demonstrate in-depth knowledge of development in adolescence. - Articulate trends in the psychology of adolescent development. - Express knowledge development in adolescence in written form. - Describe and explain limits to generalizability of research findings on development in adolescence. - Demonstrate ability to relate information on development in adolescence to own and others' life experiences.
+- 1. Demonstrate in-depth knowledge in adult development and aging. - 2.
+Articulate trends in the psychology of adult development and aging. - 3.
+Express knowledge of adult development and aging in written form. - 4.
+Describe and explain limits to generalizability of research findings in adult development and aging. - 5.
+Demonstrate ability to relate information on adult development and aging to own and others' life experiences.